-CONTACT AUTHOR FOR FOLLOWING LECTURES FOR LIBRARIES, FISHING ORGANIZATIONS, BOOK STORES, BOOK CLUBS, BAR ASSOCIATIONS, OTHERS -
+FOR LIBRARIES, FISHING ORGANIZATIONS, BOOK STORES, BOOK CLUBS, BAR ASSOCIATIONS, OTHERS.

 1. How Teaching International Law for Forty Years Prepared Me for a Life of Crime.

 2. Don't Write Like I Write.

 5. Ten Mistakes I've Made in Writing the First Macduff Brooks Novels.